 Building a New Home: It Takes a Village!

-Have you ever stopped to think about how many people have helped in transforming what starts as “sticks and bricks” (a common homebuilding phrase) to your home sweet home as it is now?
+Have you ever stopped to think about how many people have helped in transforming what starts as “sticks and bricks” (a common homebuilding phrase) into your home sweet home as it is now?

 The actual construction of your home can happen in as little as 90 days.
 It’s the additional requirements we must meet that push the length of home construction to a more realistic five or six months from the time you sign a contract to the moment when we hand over your keys!